janschwedhelm/master-thesis/README.md

 ### Set up Data

-Data can be downloaded using the following link: https://drive.google.com/drive/folders/12mSO8DsnBUBvsV0_zfJrHfpsyI3Vp-iw?usp=sharing.
+Data, pretrained models and optimization results can be downloaded using the following link: https://drive.google.com/drive/folders/12mSO8DsnBUBvsV0_zfJrHfpsyI3Vp-iw?usp=sharing.

 The folder `data` should then be uploaded to the Google Drive root directory of this repository.
 For MNIST, all used data is provided.
 For CelebA, a relevant sample is included in zipped form.

 ### Training Models

-**Note:** This section is optional, since pretrained models for all experiments are provided under `logs/train`.
+**Note:** This section is optional, since pretrained models for all experiments are provided under `logs/train` using the above Google Drive link.

 To train each type of model: